autogluon/autogluon/docs/tutorials/course/script.md

 python scripts.
 AutoGluon is a framework agnostic HPO toolkit, which is compatible with any training code written in python.
 See also :ref:`sec_customstorch`.

-## Start with A Fine-tuning Example
+## Start with a Fine-tuning Example

-Import the basic packages, such as numpy, mxnet and gluoncv.
+Import the basic packages, such as numpy, mxnet and gluoncv:

 ```{.python .input}
 import os